ceejaymoss/ceejaymoss/README.md

   DeepLearning.AI: Multi AI Agent Systems with crewAI - Practical Multi AI Agents and Advanced Use Cases with crewAI - Long-Term Agentic Memory With LangGraph

 ## 🏆 Achievements

-  Constructed horse racing gambling formulae based on data science, statistics and probability over 2 years, achieving top 10 on weekly punting leaderboards numerous times and posting gains of 1660% over a 6 month period.

   Honours project showcased at the Avalon Airshow 2019 - STEM Drones, utilising drone technology to improve educational outcomes in STEM specifically programming and engineering.